pUrGe12/TerminAI_V2/README.md

 A python based terminal with AI capabilities.
 Forget commands, just tell it what it do!

+# Things we have to add

+- [ ] Pre-define the sudo password for model 6, this we must do through the setup!
+- [ ] Make sure it asks nothing else from the user that is not in the GIVEN terminal.

 # Things we can add

 - [ ] Consider adding functionality to execute normal linux commands without having to pass it through the models.